PettaBoy/VirtualMusicKeyboard/README.txt

 __Virtual Music Keyboard__
 --------------------------
 Author: Sishir Sivakumar
-Works on: Windows
+Works on: Windows 8 or later
-Date Created: 12/03/21
+Release date: 02/09/2021
-Current Version: 0.1
+Current Version: 1.0

 Are you a music lover?
 Do you really want to play a music keyboard but cannot afford one?
 If your answers are yes, then you'll surely like this software!